Migrate your apps and solutions from BizTalk Services to Azure Logic Apps

 - EDIFACT Decode

 Unlike BizTalk Services, these actions are decoupled from the transport protocols.
 So when you create your logic apps, you have more flexibility in which connectors that you use to send and receive data.
 For example, you can receive X12 files as attachments from email, and then process these files in a logic app.

 Manage and monitor

 In BizTalk Services, a dedicated portal provided tracking capabilities to monitor and troubleshoot issues.
-Logic Apps provides richer tracking and monitoring capabilities through the Azure portal, and includes a mobile app for keeping an eye on things when you're on the move.
+Logic Apps provides richer tracking and monitoring capabilities to monitor logic apps in the Azure portal, and includes a mobile app for keeping an eye on things when you're on the move.